-However, Rev. de Cock does not abandon the struggle.
+However, Rev de Cock does not abandon the struggle.
 He is not the schismatic of which they so often accuse him.
 What then?
-Should Rev. De Cock simply submit to that unlawful and unjust sentence?
-The classis has suspended him, but there are higher assemblies to which he can appeal and that is what he decides to do.
+Should Rev de Cock simply submit to that unlawful and unjust sentence?
+The classis has suspended him, but there are higher assemblies to which he can appeal, and that is what he decides to do.
 He appeals to the regional synod at Groningen.
 Maybe they will pass a fair judgment.
 But the faithful minister of Ulrum will be bitterly disappointed.

 This regional synod only makes things worse!
-They suspend Rev. de Cock for another two years, and this time they withdraw his stipend as well!!
+They suspend Rev de Cock for another two years, and this time they withdraw his stipend as well!!
 That throws him and his family into sudden poverty.
 This decision again shows deep hostility towards the Reformed doctrine.

-Despite this, Rev. de Cock does not abandon the struggle.
-He writes a letter to King William I, yes, he even travels to The Hague, hoping that the Dutch Prince will show more justice.
-He manages to talk with King William I, but the king is stiff and unfriendly towards him and will not listen to his pleas.
-Again Rev. de Cock is deeply disappointed.
-He travels back to Ulrum without having accomplished anything.
+Despite this, Rev de

+Cock does not abandon

+the struggle.
+He writes

+a letter to King William

+I. He even travels to

+The Hague, hoping the

+Dutch Prince will show

+more justice.
+He

+manages to talk with

+King William I, but the

+king is stiff and

+unfriendly towards him

+and will not listen to